 Every one of us is, and every one of us always will be, a bit local-patriotic.
 I don’t see anything bad in that.
 On the contrary, you have to love the place where you were born and raised.
 The place where I was born and raised is a part of Belgrade called Karaburma.
 The name comes from old Turkish times, and, as the story goes, Turks used to hang people here by putting black (kara) rings (burma) around their necks.
 There are a couple more stories about the name, but that’s not the main point right now.

-The place I want to talk about is a restaurant called Čobanov ‘lad, and the literal translation would be “shepherd’s shade”.
-It is a place a couple of minutes away from my home and a place where I love to drink black-as-night Turkish coffee in the morning.
+The place I want to talk about is a restaurant called Čobanov ‘lad; the literal translation would be “shepherd’s shade”.
+It is a place a couple of minutes away from my home and where I love to drink black-as-night Turkish coffee in the morning.
 I mean, we call it domestic, but it’s Turkish.

-So, if you ever find yourself in Karaburma, make sure that you step by, I promise you won’t find anything better around.
+So, if you ever find yourself in Karaburma, make sure you step by; I promise you won’t find anything better around.